Programmatic Advertising 101: Setting Goals and KPIs

 - Sales = conversions

-If you’re trying to achieve brand awareness, you want to measure your campaign’s success based on how many people you reach.
+If you’re trying to achieve brand awareness, you likely will measure your campaign’s success based on how many people you reach.
 In other words: The KPI is impressions.
 Impressions indicate reach, and they will demonstrate the amount of times an ad gets shown, as well as the potential number of viewers.

-When you buy impressions, you’re buying them on a CPM basis (cost-per-thousand impressions).
-When running a campaign that is looking to maximize reach, you want to ensure different people are viewing the ad – not just the same user multiple times.
+When you buy impressions, you’re buying them on a CPM (cost-per-thousand) basis.
+When running a campaign that is looking to maximize reach, you want to ensure that different people are viewing the ad – not just the same user multiple times.
 Although capturing the same viewers is important for certain types of campaigns (like retargeting), it’s not an effective way to expand your reach to new prospects.

 You can also measure a brand awareness campaign with clicks.
 An ad click helps determine overall interest, because it will point out the number of people interested enough in the ad that they click on it and visit the landing page.
 The more users who have clicked on your ad, the more interest there is in the offer.
 Ultimately, clicks deliver traffic, so the higher click rate you have, the more users you have visiting your site.
 Tracking CPC (cost-per-click) can help you determine how much you’re paying overall for each click.
 A lower CPC generally indicates you’re receiving a higher number of clicks for an overall lower cost.

 Note: CPC is equal to the CPM rate divided by 1000 times the click-through rate, or CTR.